rubiii/rubiii.com/_posts/2012-07-01-cookie-refactoring.md

 @cookies[set_cookie.split('=').first] = set_cookie.split(';').first
 ```

-The fact that there’s a comment to explain the code indicates that something’s wrong.
+The fact that there’s a comment to explain what this code does indicates that something’s
+wrong.
 So I moved the code that operates on the cookie String to a Cookie object:

 ``` ruby
 class Cookie